Login or Register for FREE!

 Phase Shift Keying is a method for digitally transmitting data (with a computer of some sort) by varying (keying) the phase of the signal.

-Phase refers to where you are in the cycle -- the peaks and valleys of the sine wave
+Phase refers to where you are in the cycle -- the peaks and valleys of the sine wave.

-Last edited by kd7bbc.
+Last edited by epicmaxi.
 Register to edit

 Tags: digital modes definitions arrl chapter 5 arrl module 12